xrito/parking-lot-occupancy/README.md

 - Backend - Web interface for managing parking lots and cameras
 - Http - Web server
 - Deepstack - Vehicle Detection API
+- Prediction Worker - Worker that processes images from camera and sends predictions to UI
 - Camera - Converts RTSP stream to MJPEG for streaming in browser

 ## Running